kyleliang919/Long-context-transformers/README.md

 ```bash
 sbatch slurm.sh
 ```
 Note that you can launch up to pythia-20B with 16 80GB A100s, aka two nodes.
-Since the above slurm script relies on openmpi, you should be able to generalize it to mroe than 2 nodes without problems.
+Since the above slurm script relies on openmpi, you should be able to generalize it to more than 2 nodes without problems.

 ## Dependencies
 Not much besides typical pytorch and transformers, the most likely issue will come from flash-attention, where you should follow exactly what the official [repo](https://github.com/HazyResearch/flash-attention.git), in better case, if you have the choice to use the [docker](https://github.com/HazyResearch/flash-attention/blob/main/training/Dockerfile) provided, it will save you from many headaches.